 Challenge number Detail of challenge 1 Cohorts that join Heron Hall are significantly below the national average based on prior attainment, this has always been the case with all previous cohorts.
 The prior attainment of disadvantaged pupils is generally lower than that of their peers and standardised baseline assessments indicate that our cohorts are considerably below national expectations with regards to standard age scores.
-Standardised assessments on entry to year 7 in the last 2 years indicate that between 72% and 74% of our disadvantaged pupils arrive below age-related expectations compared to 67% and 70% of their peers.
-In 2022 39% are below age-related expectations.
+Standardised assessments on entry to year 7 in the last 3 years indicate that between 72% and 74% of our disadvantaged pupils arrive below age-related expectations compared to 67% and 70% of their peers.
+In 2023 45% are below age-related expectations vs 31% of their non-disadvantaged peers.
 2 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading ages than peers.
 This impacts their progress in all subjects.
 This has been further impacted by the current year 7 cohort by COVID over the past two years.
 Institute for Research in Education has shown that 90% of primary school children have been negatively affected in literacy.
-On entry to year 7 in 2022 66% of year 7 disadvantaged pupils have below age-related expectations for reading, which is higher than the last 2 years, where 61% of our disadvantaged pupils arrive below age-related expectations compared to 54% of their peers.
+On entry to year 7 in 2023 66% of year 7 disadvantaged pupils have below age-related expectations for reading, which is higher than the last 3 years, where 61% of our disadvantaged pupils arrive below age-related expectations compared to 54% of their peers.
 This gap reduces after intervention during pupils' time at our school.
-The average reading ages for our Year 7 disadvantaged students following baseline assessment is 10:03 compare to 10:07 of non-disadvantaged students.
-The average reading age in year 7 is 10 years 6 months.
+The average reading ages for our Year 7 disadvantaged students following baseline assessment is 10:02 compare to 10:04 of non-disadvantaged students.
+The average reading age in year 7 is 10 years 3 months.
 3 Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 Anti-social behaviour amongst peers and adults increased following the reopening of schools in March 2021.
-There were 279 students which had a behaviour incident logged with regards to this of which 181 were disadvantaged.
-This pattern has continued with Autumn Term 2022 showing 49% of negative points were given to disadvantaged students.
+In 2022/23 there were 171 students which had a behaviour logged against the aforementioned categories, of this 95 were disadvantaged which is 55%

-Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression and low self-esteem.
+In 2023/24 there were 134 students which had a behaviour logged against the aforementioned categories, of this 82 were disadvantaged which is 63% .
+4 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression and low self-esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
-During the pandemic, teacher referrals for support markedly increased.
-Since September 2021, 119 pupils (56 of whom are disadvantaged) currently require additional support with social and emotional needs, with 95 (46 of whom are disadvantaged) currently receiving small group interventions and 24 pupils (10 of whom are disadvantaged) are receiving 1-2-1 counselling.
-There is still a waiting list of approximately 30 students (14 of whom are disadvantaged).
+During the pandemic and ever since, teacher referrals for support markedly increased.
+During the 2022.23 academic year, 392 pupils (153 of whom are disadvantaged) required additional support with social and emotional needs, with 146 (85 of whom are disadvantaged) having received small group interventions and 15 pupils (10 of whom are disadvantaged) received bespoke SEMH mentoring on a 1-2-1 basis.
 New referrals are sent in to the inclusion team on a weekly basis and join the waiting list.
-Our attendance data in 2022 for disadvantaged students has stayed the same as 2021- 2022.
-Over the last year and this current academic year to date indicates that attendance among disadvantaged pupils has been between 1 - 4% lower than for non-disadvantaged pupils.
-Last Year 39% of disadvantaged pupils have been 'persistently absent' compared to 33% of their peers during that period.
-While this year current that has dropped to 23.7% with only a 3% gap from non-disadvantaged.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+5 Standardised assessments on entry to year 7 in the last 3 years indicate that between 72% and 74% of our disadvantaged pupils arrive below age-related expectations compared to 67% and 70% of their peers.
+In 2022 39% are below age-related expectations.